 Some of the companies that signed up like more pretty significant company in the chemical business and just committed to SAP and I think you’ll see us do really well in this space.”

 If S/4HANA is so fantastic, why have so few companies implemented it?
-Why when people use S/4HANA do they see little value in it observe so many things that do not work in it and generally see it as more of an upgrade that benefits SAP versus benefiting customers?
+Why, when people use S/4HANA, do they see little value in it observe so many things that do not work in it and generally see it as more of an upgrade that benefits SAP versus benefiting customers?
 Why is it estimated that around 93% of the code of S/4HANA is ECC’s code?

 Comments from Rob about connecting to digital supply chains also don’t add up.
-I have not heard a lot from Rob Enslin, but his quotations are indicative of a person who is deliberately misleading the audience, and it is offensive to be deliberately lied to.
+I have not heard a lot from Rob Enslin.
+But his quotations are indicative of a person who is deliberately misleading the audience, and it is offensive to be deliberately lied to.
 It (hopefully) goes without saying that ECC already connected to “digital supply chains.”
 I mean that term is a bit ridiculous.
 The supply chain itself is not digital.
 That only happens on Star Trek.
-But the information system that manages the supply chain is digital in that the data is stored in a binary code.
+But the information system that manages the supply chain is digital in that the data is stored in binary code.
 S/4HANA is not bringing anything in the supply chain area that ECC did not have.
 If Rob does not understand that, then he is not a good source of information on this topic.

 Things like machine learning and IoT are not things at this point with any SAP product and are more conference talking points.
-Devices are communicating with one another, but this has nothing to do with S/4HANA As I cover in Why SAP Leonardo Seems So Fake, SAP wants to convince customers to move device data to S/4HANA so it can then sell them Leonardo.
+Devices are communicating with one another, but this has nothing to do with S/4HANA.
+As I cover in Why SAP Leonardo Seems So Fake, SAP wants to convince customers to move device data to S/4HANA so it can then sell them, Leonardo.

 The statement about “true supply chain end-to-end for the digital world” tells me this person is not in touch with anything real.